AashayBharadwaj/StreamlitApps/README.md

 # Streamlit Apps Portfolio

-This repository contains a collection of Streamlit apps developed as part of my portfolio.
-I have completed three apps so far and plan to add one new app each week.
+This repository contains a collection of Data applications I've built using Streamlit(Python) as a  part of my portfolio.
+I have completed five apps so far and plan to add one new app each week.

 ## Overview